-In 2008, the Board and its committees held a total of 34 meetings.
+In 2010, the Board and its committees held a total of 31 meetings.
 Prior to each meeting, members are provided with timely and complete information to enable them to fulfill their responsibilities.
 Information provided includes background information on matters to be addressed by the Board, copies of disclosure documents, monthly internal financial statements, risk management reports, budgets, forecasts, and reports of variances from budgets and forecasts.

-The Board and its committees have separate and independent access to the Bank's senior management and to the company secretary.
+The Board and its committees have unfettered access to information which the Bank is in possession of and to the Bank's senior management and company secretary.
 The Directors, in addition, could take independent professional advice from legal firms at the Bank's expense.
 The role of the company secretary is defined.
 He attends all board meetings and ensures that board procedures and applicable regulations are complied with.
 Under the direction of the Chairman, he ensures good information flows within the Board and its committees and between senior management and non-executive Directors, as well as facilitates orientation of new Directors and professional development of Directors, as required.
 The appointment and removal of the company secretary is considered to be a matter for the Board as a whole.